ttlew/conversation/expression-language.md

 ```
 {: codeblock}

-Each entity has a set of properties associate with it.
+Each entity has a set of properties associated with it.
 You can access information about an entity through its properties.

 ### Table 2.
 Entity properties